The Kingkiller Chronicle: Reception

 The series has received critical acclaim.
-George R. R. Martin called The Wise Man's Fear his favourite fantasy novel of 2011, and said he wished he had written it.
+George R. R. Martin called The Wise Man's Fear his favorite fantasy novel of 2011, and said he wished he had written it.
 Authors such as Brandon Sanderson, Ursula K. Le Guin, Robin Hobb, Tad Williams, Anne McCaffrey, and Michael Chabon have expressed their admiration for the series.
 Lin-Manuel Miranda credited the books for inspiring a song in his show Hamilton, as well as a story beat in the Walt Disney film Moana.
+The game designer Ron Gilbert called the series the best fantasy he'd ever read.

 The Wise Man's Fear topped The New York Times bestseller list, and the spin-off novella The Slow Regard of Silent Things spent a month on the same before dropping to the extended list.

+The band Nightwish's song "Edema Ruh" is named after the series.
+Their spin-off band Auri is named, in part, after a character.

-Although fandom on the series has remained relatively small, there are several sites dedicated to fanfiction and fan art.
-A reason given that there is so little fan fiction is because of the unique style and tone, as well as the amount of time that Rothfuss gives to his writing.
-Rothfuss himself has spoken positively of fan fiction, saying that he's looked forward to it, and that "when people start writing fan fiction about your stuff, it shows that your writing has attained a level of popularity".
+Rothfuss has spoken positively of fan fiction of the series, saying that he's looked forward to it, and that "when people start writing fan fiction about your stuff, it shows that your writing has attained a level of popularity".